ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Note:**

-- This element appears when a map is paused or failed.
+- This element appears in the fail and pause screens.

 ---